wanghaisheng/responsive-landing-page-starter/content/blog/en/make-outbound-text-speech-phone-call-node-js-dr.md

 Let’s take a phone number to call as a command line argument.
 So when you run this code, run it with a number.
 The FROM_NUMBER should be your virtual number, which you can find in your [dashboard](https://dashboard.nexmo.com/your-numbers).

 The synthesized voice will read the text from your webhook endpoint at `answer_url`, which contains NCCO in JSON.
-You can use the example hosted on Nexmo’s Community [GitHub repo](https://github.com/nexmo-community/ncco-examples/), or create your own and host it on a server (or even on GitHub Gist) that the Vonage API can reach.
+You can use the example hosted on Vonage’s Community [GitHub repo](https://github.com/nexmo-community/ncco-examples/), or create your own and host it on a server (or even on GitHub Gist) that the Vonage API can reach.

 **my-greeting.json**: